Dr Hilary Jones explains what blood pressure is, how it's measured, the potential consequences of high blood pressure and how to lower it.

 Omega 3 polyunsaturated fatty acids reduce blood lipids and inflammation as well as blood pressure, and have a preventative long-term effect.

-• Proven benefits to your brain, eye and heart health
+- Anti-inflammatory; supports brain, eye and heart health

 Other ways to help

-Beetroot has been shown to help lower blood pressure due to its nitrate content, and supplementation with Coenzyme Q10 and Vitamin D may provide additional benefits.
+Beetroot has been shown to help lower blood pressure due to its nitrate content, and supplementation with coenzyme Q10 and vitamin D may provide additional benefits.

 As always, it is advisable to check with your doctor before self-treating for hypertension, and bear in mind that too little supplementation may be ineffective, while too much may be potentially harmful.